-This dynamic Business of the Arts summer program explores themes of arts and culture management and encourages students from diverse academic backgrounds to engage with members of local arts communities in London and the associated location of the EU's European Capital of Culture , to better understand the artist's work and the challenges and opportunities for artists in each local context.
+This dynamic Business of the Arts summer program explores themes of arts and culture management and encourages students from diverse academic backgrounds to engage with members of the local arts community in London to better understand their work and the challenges and opportunities for artists in each local context.

 Students must meet all eligibility requirements

 , including a minimum 3.0 GPA.
 This program is open to BSBA students, Second Majors, and Business of the Arts minors in the Business School as early as the summer between your first and second years at WashU.
 Capacity may be limited.
 Preference will be given to students who have successfully completed MGT 460O prior to the application deadline.
 Prreference will be given to students who are formally pursuing a minor in the Business of Arts at the time of application and BSBA students.
 NOTE: This programs requires us to begin booking travel immediately following program admission.
 Therefore, students MUST have a passport before February 1.

 Students will need to depart the US on June 1, 2021, in order to arrive in-country for the start of the program on June 2, 2021.